PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music

-The second joint-training method is augmentation-based E2E approach towards the lyrics transcription objective, that we call PoLyScriber.
-This model uses both \textit{realistic} and \textit{simulated} polyphonic music data, as explained in Fig.~\ref{proposeFig} with dotted lines and the symbol (2).
+PoLyScriber is an E2E approach utilizing polyphonic data augmentation where vocal extraction model is integrated with the lyrics transcription model and they are trained together solely towards the objective of lyrics transcription.
+This model uses both \textit{realistic} and \textit{simulated} polyphonic music data for E2E training, as shown in Fig.~\ref{proposeFig} (a) with dotted lines and the symbol (2).
 Having access to solo-singing data, \textit{simulated} polyphonic music is created by data augmentation.
 We conduct polyphonic data augmentation by randomly selecting music and mixing it with solo-singing data with random signal-to-noise ratios (SNR) while training the PoLyScriber.
 By doing so, we expect to improve the diversity of polyphonic music data and further to be beneficial for model generalization.